rcortese/file-mover/README.md

 The `examples/docker-compose-smb.yml` file demonstrates how to configure the container when the destination is an SMB share.
 It sets the required environment variables so the share is mounted at `/destination_folder` inside the container.
+Mounting the share requires the container to run with the `SYS_ADMIN` capability (see the compose file for an example).
 Start it with:

 ```bash
 docker compose -f examples/docker-compose-smb.yml up -d